 What are the advantages of restructuring?

-Restructuring doesn’t just reflect the current position of your business; it also gives it an opportunity to reposition itself for what it may look like going forward or in the future.
+Restructuring doesn’t just reflect the current position of your business; it also allows it to reposition itself for what it may look like going forward or in the future.

 This restructuring process is usually highly beneficial, so it’s not something you should feel you need to avoid.
-There is no hard and fast rule that says your company has to continue to operate in the same way as when it was founded.
+However, no hard and fast rule says your company has to continue to operate in the same way as when it was founded.

 What are the different forms of restructuring?

-There are a number of different types of restructuring, all of which depend on the reason you have chosen in the first place to restructure your business.
+There are several different types of restructuring, all of which depend on the reason you have chosen in the first place to restructure your business.

-It is likely that your company’s running costs are too high if you are facing a growing amount of debt.
+Your company’s running costs are likely too high if you face a growing amount of debt.

-Therefore, it’s hugely beneficial to review your business structure, whether in its administration or operational departments.
+Therefore, it’s hugely beneficial to review your business structure, whether its administration or operational departments.